luzhixing12345/Anime-WGAN/train-info.md

 ## About training configuration

 I don't like to use parameters carried by long command.
 All the configuration infomation is in [config/defaults.py](config/defaults.py).
 I think the name of each parameter is clear enough for you to understand what it infers.
-You may change as you like, batch size, epochs and so on.
+You may change as you like, batch size, learning rate and so on.

 logging part comes from python module `logging`, I think it's a more elegent way to log something instead of just using `print`.